Taking a break from your studies

 - Once you have started the break from your studies you will not normally have access to University facilities and premises and will not be eligible to sit examinations, submit coursework or undertake any other form of assessment.

-- You should contact your in the period before you intend to come back so that you can confirm your academic programme.
-You will re-enrol via your Evision account which will be opened up for you about 6 weeks before the start of the semester.
+- You should contact your Course Leader in the period before you intend to come back so that you can confirm your academic programme.
+You will re-enrol via your Evision account which will be opened up for you approximately 6 weeks before the start of the semester.

 - Your break from studies must be confirmed by the University and you must (unless it is impossible to do so) continue your studies whilst awaiting this confirmation; if you leave without prior approval you are at risk of being deemed to have withdrawn from your course.

-If you want further advice please do contact your Student Hub for help and guidance.
+If you want further advice please do contact your School Office for help and guidance.

 Appointments by request